Monalika2024/The-Economics-of-Super-Bowl-Advertising/README.md

+"Originally developed in Jan 2023, pushed to GitHub in April 2025."
 # The Economics of Super Bowl Advertising

 This project leverages **Python** and **Microsoft PowerBI** to analyze the economic dynamics of Super Bowl advertising.
 The original dataset is stored in the **original_data** folder.